VIJAYGOLE007/Credit_Card_Financial_Dashboard/README.md

 • Revenue increased by 28.8%,

-• Total Transaction Amt & Count increased by xx% & xx%
+• Total Transaction Amt & Count increased by 28% & 20%

-• Customer count increased by xx%
+• Customer count increased by 30%
  Overview YTD:

 • Overall revenue is 57M